Yusarina/Rinas-Video-Player-For-CVR/README.md

 NOTICE: This version is a early version, you can use it but it does not have as many features as the CVR's in-built version.
 Also the UI isn't that great and will be improved.

 This video player is more if you want a more compact version, if you want playlists support, volume control and etc please use the official version.
-(You can still set playlist inside unity however there no where to sellect them in-game with this video player.
+(You can still set playlist inside unity however there no where to sellect them in-game with this video player).

 - You can also get this off Gumroad: Coming Soon.
 - Find more assets on my website: https://jolia.xyz